saulocamposi/calculadorabitcoinv2/README.md

  Calculadora Bitcoin shows the most BTC Indexers of Brazil and some countries of South America.
 We are a open source group that is proud to code for BTC and cryptocoins.
 The sections are divided in Cards with values and graphs.

 #History
- In the begining this project started as BTC calculator and  blockchain.info tickers, next Brazilians exchanges and then more indexers.
+ In the begining this project started as BTC calculator and  blockchain.info ticker,then anothers tickers was inserted, the most part of Brazilians exchanges.

  The first version we got data of the all Brazilians BTC public APIs, the second version we tought about usability and increase the number of cards (indexer display) that make sense for us.